SignTools/SignTools/INSTALL-SIMPLE.md

 ## 4. Web service

+Register for an account at [Heroku](http://www.heroku.com/) and log in.

-Click on the button below - register for a free account and follow the setup page.
+Then, click on the button below and follow the setup page:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/SignTools/SignTools/tree/master)